bluerobotics/bluerobotics.github.io/brov2/specifications.md

 ## What's Included

 The kit arrives almost-ready-to-dive with pre-built subassemblies.
-The expected build time is 4-8 hours to operation depending on experience.
+The expected build time is 2-4 hours to operation depending on experience.

 Here is the [Bill of Materials](/brov2/assembly/#whats-included) for the _BlueROV2_ kit.

-The Standard and Advanced options have a couple of differences shown [here](/brov2/#standard-and-advanced-comparison).

 ## What's Not Included

 There are some items necessary for operation that are not included with the kit.

- - Analog screen for the Standard _BlueROV2_.
-We recommend [this one](https://www.adafruit.com/products/2261).
  - A gamepad controller.
 We recommend [this XBox360 Controller](http://www.xbox.com/en-US/xbox-360/accessories/controllers/wired-controller) or [this Logitech Gamepad](http://gaming.logitech.com/en-us/product/f310-gamepad).
  - A laptop or a Windows 10 tablet.
 QGroundControl works on Mac, Windows 10, and Linux.
  - A battery for the BlueROV2.
-We recommend getting our [18AH Lithium-ion Battery](http://www.bluerobotics.com/store/electronics/batteries/battery-li-4s-18ah-r1/) or 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)
+We recommend getting our [18Ah Lithium-ion Battery](http://www.bluerobotics.com/store/electronics/batteries/battery-li-4s-18ah-r1/) or 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)
  - A battery charger, such as our [Lithium Battery Charger](http://www.bluerobotics.com/store/electronics/batteries/lithium-battery-charger/).

 ## Resources